tier4/driving_log_replayer/docs/use_case/perception.en.md

         "Info": {
-          "TP": "Number of filtered objects determined to be TP", "FP": "Number of filtered objects determined to be FP", "FN": "Number of filtered objects determined to be FN", }
+          "TP": "Number of filtered objects determined to be TP", "FP": "Number of filtered objects determined to be FP", "FN": "Number of filtered objects determined to be FN" }
       }
     },
+    "criteria1": {
-    "criteria1": { // result of criteria 1. contents of this section is same as criteria 0.
+      // result of criteria 1. contents of this section is same as criteria 0.
     }
   }
 }
 ```

 Metrics Data Format: